-Wancai Yang is the Dean of the Institute of Precision Medicine and School of Basic Medical Sciences, Jining Medical University, China, and a Professor of Pathology, University of Illinois at Chicago, USA.
-He is also an Adjunct Professor of Biological Sciences, University of Texas, El Paso, USA.
-He obtained his MD degree and was trained as a Pathologist from China and received Post-doctoral training on Cancer Biology from Rockefeller University and Albert Einstein Cancer Center, US, and was promoted as Assistant Professor.
-In 2006, he moved to the Department of Pathology, UIC and serving as a Grant Reviewer for the National Institutes of Health (USA) and the National Nature Science Foundation of China.
-His research focuses on: (1) the determination of mechanisms of gastrointestinal carcinogenesis, (2) identification of biomarkers for cancer detection and patient selection for chemotherapy, (3) implication of precision medicine in cancers.
-He has published more than 80 peer-reviewed articles and has brought important impact in clinical significance.
+Wancai Yang is the Dean of the Institute of Precision Medicine and School of Basic Medical Sciences, Jining Medical University, China, and a Professor of Pathology at University of Illinois at Chicago, USA.
+He is also an Adjunct Professor of Biological Sciences at University of Texas, El Paso, USA.
+He obtained his MD degree and was trained a Pathologist, and received Post-doctoral training from Rockefeller University and Albert Einstein Cancer Center.
+In 2006, he moved to the Department of Pathology, University of Illinois at Chicago.
+He is serving as Grant Reviewer for the National Institutes of Health (USA) and the National Nature Science Foundation of China.
+His research focuses on: (1) mechanisms of gastrointestinal carcinogenesis, (2) identification of biomarkers for cancer detection and patient selection for chemotherapy, (3) implication of precision medicine in cancers.
+He has published about 90 articles and has brought important impact in clinical significance.